VertexStudio/Real-Time-Latent-Consistency-Model/README.md

----
-title: Real-Time Latent Consistency Model Image-to-Image ControlNet
-emoji: 🖼️🖼️
-colorFrom: gray
-colorTo: indigo
-sdk: docker
-pinned: false
-suggested_hardware: a10g-small
-disable_embedding: true
----

 # Real-Time Latent Consistency Model

 This demo showcases [Latent Consistency Model (LCM)](https://latent-consistency-models.github.io/) using [Diffusers](https://huggingface.co/docs/diffusers/using-diffusers/lcm) with a MJPEG stream server.
 You can read more about LCM + LoRAs with diffusers [here](https://huggingface.co/blog/lcm_lora).

-You need a webcam to run this demo. 🤗
+You need a webcam to run this demo.

-See a collecting with live demos [here](https://huggingface.co/collections/latent-consistency/latent-consistency-model-demos-654e90c52adb0688a0acbe6f)

 ## Running Locally